Beautiful Bell Shaped Flowers You Can Plant in Your Garden or Yard

 It is difficult to think about bell shaped flowers without a picture of bluebells coming to mind.
 The English bluebell is a perennial wildflower native to the British Isles but has spread throughout Europe and North America.

-Bluebells bloom mid to late spring and have blue-violet flowers with turned up lips.
+Bluebells bloom mid to late spring and have blue-purple flowers with turned up lips.
 Each flower is made up of 6 petals.

 This flowering plant stands 12 to 18 inches tall and has a spread of 3 to 8 inches.
 They grow best in partial sun and loamy, sandy or clay soil and thrive in zones 4 through 9.